Route map

 Add a rule

-1. Click the ID of the target route policy to open its details page.
+1. Click the instance ID of the target route map to go to its details page.

 2. Click Add Inbound Route Rule or Add Outbound Route Rule.

-After a route policy is created, you cannot change its direction or the direction of its rules.
-You can create separate inbound and outbound route policies to control route propagation in each direction.
+Once a route map is created, you cannot change its direction or the direction of its rules.
+You can create separate inbound and outbound route maps to control route propagation in each direction.

-• Priority: An integer from 1 to 100.
-It must be unique among all rules in the policy.
+• Priority: A value from 1 to 100.
+The priority must be unique among all rules in the same route map.

-• Perform Action: Choose Allow (pass the route and optionally modify its attributes) or Deny (discard the route).
+• Perform Action: Select Allow (allow the route and modify its attributes) or Deny (discard the route).

-If you select Allow, you can Modify BGP Attributes.
-You can modify the AS Path or Community attributes by using the Add or Replace operations.
-For more information, see Actions.
+If the action is Allow, you can also Modify BGP Attributes.
+You can modify the AS Path or Community attributes, with support for Add or Replace.
+For details, see Actions.

 Edit or delete a rule